-Our Mission is to grow and support Intentional Communities in the Northwest U.S./Cascadia region to make visible the many models of successful intentionally cooperative ways of living.
+Our Mission is to grow and support Intentional Communities in the Northwest U.S. & British Columbia — a.k.a.
+Cascadia bioregion to make visible the many models of successful intentionally cooperative ways of living.
 We coordinate the exchange of knowledge and resources about Intentional Communities not only to showcase how they benefit members’ lives but to foster ecological, economic and social sustainability in the wider culture.

 NICA’s Five Primary Purposes

 1) Ascertain and promote intentional community aims and values that contribute most to community sustainability;

 2) Facilitate communication and networking between local, regional and national intentional community organizations;